Mopzilla/SkinCalcPlus/.github/README.md

 ![shows which team is winning in a team battle](./team_battle.gif)
 ### Crazy Mode Support
-When crazy mode is enabled the colors are inverted, so the lowest valued battle slot shows as green as opposed to the highest.
+In Crazy Mode, colors are inverted: the lowest-value battle slot appears green instead of the highest.

 This also applies to the team pools.